 Always with the law as a guide, Bryan is a solver of people problems, and he regularly counsels clients on best practices regarding current and relevant issues, including diversity, religious intolerance, sexual harassment, and pay inequity.
 In the event that a client has a situation that requires litigation, Bryan draws upon his experience and vigorously defends employers, as he has in more than 40 jury trials in state and federal courts.
 In preparing narratives for juries, Bryan is inspired by his farmer father who had the folksy wit of Will Rogers and the wisdom of the ages.

 At the heart of Bryan’s legal practice is his desire to help his clients recruit and retain the right people in the right positions in their respective workplaces.
-Within the firm, Bryan strives to do the same and is active in firm management by serving as the Chair of the firm's Labor Department and as Managing Member of the Charleston office.
+Within the firm, Bryan strives to do the same and is active in firm management by serving as the Managing Member of the Charleston office.

 1985-1988 Law Clerk, The Honorable Charles H. Haden, Chief Judge, U.S. District Court, Southern District of WV